visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 Remarks:

-It requires using `GeoJsonLayer` in the `renderSubLayers` callback.
+- It requires using `GeoJsonLayer` in the `renderSubLayers` callback.
-- In binary format, polygons or multipolygons with holes are not supported.
+- In binary format, there are some rendering issues with polygons or multipolygons which contain holes (the holes won't appear as expected), we're working to fix it for the next release.

 ### Callbacks